Locations:

 How to quit vaping or smoking

 Nicotine is a dangerous and highly addictive chemical.
 Quitting vaping and smoking isn’t easy.
-Many smokers may require multiple techniques to find what works for them, and relapses are common, Dr. Choi notes.
+Many people who smoke require multiple techniques to find what works for them, and relapses are common, Dr. Choi notes.

 “Even when someone stops smoking, it’s often an active continued process to continue to not use cigarettes.
 And the same thing is for vaping,” he adds.